Chicago Sports Network: Programming

 Chicago Sports Network holds the regional television rights to the Chicago White Sox of Major League Baseball, the NHL's Chicago Blackhawks, the NBA's Chicago Bulls and the NBA G League's Windy City Bulls.
 The network produces its pre-game and post-game shows in studios in the United Center and Rate Field.

 Chicago Sports Network's flagship program is The Chicago Lead, a daily sports program covering all Chicago sports teams including local college and high school sports.
 In addition, the network also airs The Big College Football Show and The Big Pro Football Show, focusing on college football and the National Football League, respectively.

 The network's common motif is using the six-pointed star and colors of Chicago's municipal flag within its graphical elements.
-The network attempted to switch to placing the Chicago team's score first within its debut game graphics (traditionally reserved for the visiting team in order to place 'Chicago's teams first', as was described on-air), but was switched back to the traditional visitor/home presentation after viewer feedback (and derision, especially when the Chicago team was behind and losing); the scoreboard, presented vertically in the top-left corner and obstructing the left basket, was also switched to a traditional bottom-right bug.
+The network attempted to switch to placing the Chicago team's score first within its debut game graphics (traditionally reserved for the visiting team in order to place 'Chicago's teams first', as was described on-air), but was switched back to the traditional visitor/home presentation after viewer feedback (and derision, especially when the Chicago team was behind and losing); the scoreboard, presented vertically in the top-left corner and obstructing the left basket on Bulls broadcasts, was also switched to a traditional bottom-right bug.

 Carriage

 Pay-TV

 On September 12, 2024, it was reported that the network was nearing its first carriage agreement with DirecTV that would have it taking over the channel positions formerly occupied by NBC Sports Chicago.
 On September 18, the agreement with DirecTV was confirmed.
 On September 30, the network reached an agreement with Astound RCN, and streaming service Fubo was added on October 25.
 The network was also added to NITCO in Northwest Indiana and MTCO, a small regional internet and streaming-TV provider in Central Illinois.

 Carriage on Dish Network, which has shifted to refusing RSN carriage due to high distribution fees, is not expected to be pursued.
-Carriage on YouTube TV is also not expected to be pursued due to their lack of interest in adding RSNs.
+Carriage on YouTube TV is also not expected to be pursued due to their lack of interest in re-adding RSNs four years prior.

-In April 2025, it was reported that WGN-TV was interested in carrying a subset of CHSN's games.
+On August 17, 2026, Chicago Sports Network became available as a paid add-on subscription through Amazon Prime Video.